whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-06-Birchbox-Man-August-2015-Sample-Choice-Reveal-Coupon.md

 Note: Power Play Items are available to be reserved starting July 8.

 <p>Not a subscriber?
-You can <a href="https://www.birchbox.com/invite/whatsupmailbox">subscribe here</a> before July 12th to receive the August box.</p>
+You can <a href="https://www.birchbox.com/invite/whatsupmailbox">subscribe here</a> before July 12th to receive the August box and don't forget to use coupon code <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">SUBSCRIBENOW50</a> to get 50 extra Birchbox Points with your subscription, that's $5 to use in their shop!.</p>